 Plan B is an emergency contraceptive, available over the counter and taken by mouth within 48 hours of unprotected sex.
 It is used to prevent pregnancy.
 If you have taken Plan B and still suspect you may be pregnant, make an appointment with ZoeCare for a medically-accurate pregnancy test.
 Plan B does not protect you against STDs (sexually transmitted diseases).

-It is important to talk to a health professional about the risks.
 At ZoeCare, we have licensed medical professionals who can help you understand what you need to know about abortion and its risks before you make a decision.

 Do you need post-abortion counseling?
 Please contact our friends at Lighthouse Ministries.
 They provide a safe place to heal.